Connic

 How It Works

 The concept is simple.
-You have a base agent (the control).
-You create a variant agent with the change you want to test.
+You have a base agent (the control), and you create a variant with the change you want to test.
 Connic routes a percentage of live traffic to the variant, while the rest continues going to the control.
 Both versions run in parallel on real requests, and every run is tracked and attributed to its group.

 Incoming RequestTraffic Split